-- The School Administrator, Administration, or other Turning Pointe Foundation designee, will be notified in the event of a time out procedure or physical restraint as soon as possible, but no later than the end of the school day on which it occurred - The time out and Physical Restraint Form is completed and includes all required components pursuant to Section 1.285 including but not limited to: ISBE Physical Restraint and Time Out Form (ISBE 11-01), Parent Notification Form, and Behavior Log - Written notice is provided to the parents within 24 hours after any use of time out or physical restraint and sent to ISBE and the home school district within 48 hours or the required time frame
+- The School Administrator, Administration, or other Turning Pointe Foundation designee, will be notified in the event of a time out procedure or physical restraint as soon as possible, but no later than the end of the school day on which it occurred - The time out and Physical Restraint Form is completed and includes all required components pursuant to Section 1.285 including but not limited to: Parent Notification Form, and Behavior Log - Written notice is provided to the parents within 24 hours after any use of time out or physical restraint

 The Turning Pointe staff member completing the forms (BCBA, teacher, or administrator), provides the forms to the student's teacher.
 The teacher notifies the parent and administration with the written documentation.
-The school administration sends the documentation to the home school district and Illinois State Board of Education (ISBE) and maintains a separate file in the students file, as well as in the office of administration.
+The school maintains a separate file in the students file, as well as in the office of administration.